FinanceAsia and National Australia Bank invite you to take part in the Australian bond market survey 2016.

-At a roundtable in Sydney fund managers talk to New South Wales treasurer Gladys Berejiklian about structuring infrastructure deals to mitigate risk.
+At a roundtable in Sydney, fund managers and financiers talk to NSW Treasurer Gladys Berejiklian about public-private collaboration on infrastructure.

 National Australia Bank's S$450m bond is the latest in a barrage of subordinated deals for the city-state's yield-hungry investors.

 FinanceAsia is about to enter its third decade.
 We invite you to help us celebrate through stories dedicated to the past and future 20 years of Asia's financial markets.

 Elmer Funke Kupper quits amid investigation into the alleged bribery payment made by the gaming company he headed to Cambodia's current prime minister.

 The distressed debt expert has opened an office in Australia as China’s slowdown weighs on the country's miners.

 Dealogic's weekly roundup of loans activity in Asia.